jeek-on-git/PSHostFile/README.md

 This is the resulting `HostFileObject` object after being loaded.
 As this is a PowerShell object it makes it very easy to filter, add and remove entries.

 In addition to the `EntryType` property a `Line` number property is also added.
+This makes selecting specific lines very easy.

 ```PowerShell
 Line EntryType IPAddress        Hostname          Comment